Abhilasha06/News-virality/README.md

 # News-virality
 ## Crawling news & information websites & anticipating the likelihood of its virality.

-This repo aims at predicting the virality of news scraped from different websites using random forest regressor model.
+This repo aims at predicting the virality of news scraped from different websites using random forest regression model.

 NewsScraper.py is used to scrape the article from any given website. test_news_scraper.py tests if NewsScraper.py is working properly based on certain unittests.